pytrackdat/pytrackdat/README.md

 Now, by going to the IP address or domain name attached to the server, the site should be visible.
-Log in using the username and password entered into the `generate.py` script in order to manage data and other users.
+Log in using the username and password entered into the `ptd-generate` script in order to manage data and other users.

 > **Note about Ports and Configuration**
 >